fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 }
 ```

 Now we can start to provision the infrastructure.
-In order to do this we'll need to apply in stages, that layer up the infrastructure.
+In order to do this we'll need to run `terraform apply` in stages to layer up the infrastructure.

 First run:
 ```shell